Joey Salceda: "Senior Citizens' Champion"

 Salceda also championed the expansion of Senior Citizen benefits.
 Salceda sponsored measures to enhance the welfare of senior citizens, including House Bill 10312, which expands the 20% senior citizen discount and VAT exemption to digital and online transactions; House Bill 10313, which mandates pharmacies to automatically grant senior discounts even without IDs if age is visibly evident; and House Bill 10409, which requires power and water utilities to itemize senior citizen discounts in billing statements.
 He also pushed for automatic PhilHealth coverage for seniors, lifetime validity of their IDs, and simplified access to pensions and discounts (such as the removal of the booklet requirement in pharmacies), earning him recognition as the foremost congressional champion of senior citizens’ rights.

+Secretary of the Presidential Legislative Liaison Office

+In July 2026, President Bongbong Marcos appointed Salceda as head of the Presidential Legislative Liaison Office following its reorganization under Executive Order No. 90 succeeding the abolished position of Presidential Adviser on Legislative Affairs.